ujamii/ujamii-dsgvo/README.md

 TODOs / Known issues
 -------------------------

 * linked records (FAL, categories, ...) are ignored as the deletion process does it directly in the database, not via extbase models.
+* add checks that could be done directly in the backend
+	* check if the sentry extension or other logging extensions are installed and if, check if data transmission is done via secure connection
+	* check whether all the logging processes omit or anonymize the IP address
+	* check whether secure mail sending config is used
+* add a crawler like guzzle to really check the frontend of the website for several things:
+	* SSL secured connection if forms are used
+	* are permanent cookies used for tracking services like GA, etracker, piwik a.s.o.

 Icon credits
 -------------------------